 The Palacio de Bellas Artes was built in the early 20th century in Art Nouveau style.
 It is located in the Centro Histórico and thought to be one of the most beautiful buildings in town.
 What many don’t know is that the interior great to visit too!
 The small exhibit displays beautiful works of art. or a fabulous experience, make sure to book a ticket to see a performance.

-The Museo del Palacio de Bellas Artes is open Tuesday to Sunday from 11:00 am to 4:45 pm.
-Admission is 75 pesos ($3.70) and there is an extra 30 pesos ($1.50) fee for photography.
-Only cash payments are accepted.
+The Museo del Palacio de Bellas Artes is open Tuesday to Sunday.
+Opening hours vary frequently, so you are better off visiting the museum’s website for accurate information.
+There is a small admission fee to visit, and there is an extra fee for photography.
 Free admission for everyone on Sunday.

 The Soumaya Museum is a privately owned museum that contains over 66,000 pieces of art.
 The majority of these pieces include works from European artists between the 15th and 20th centuries, such as Pablo Picasso, Henri Matisse, Salvador Dali, Leonardo de Vinci, and Vincent Van Gogh, plus many more.

 This museum has the largest collection of sculptures created by Auguste Rodin outside of France.
 It is also the largest private collection of Rodin’s sculptures worldwide.
 The Soumaya Museum also contains Mexican art and artifacts, including religious relics and historical documents.
 The museum has the largest collection of pre-Hispanic and colonial-era coins.

 The Soumaya Museum is open daily from 10:30 am to 6:30 pm and admission is free.